hasbikaynak/TechnicalTask/README.md

 # TechnicalTask

-METADATA
+## METADATA

-for PostgreSQL connection:
+### PostgreSQL connection:
-user of the db is "postgres" and the port for connection is "5433".
-DB name is technicaltask_db
+- user of the db is "postgres"
+- port for connection is "5433"
+- DB name is "technicaltask_db"

 spring:
   datasource:
     url: jdbc:postgresql://localhost:5433/technicaltask_db